chaconlab/IMODFIT/TUTORIAL.md

 ```
 imodfit 1oel.pdb 1aon.ccp4 10 0 -t -o imodfit2
 ```
-<p>Front and rear views of the fitting results are shown in the flash movies below.
+<p>Front and rear views of the fitting results are shown in the movies below.
 The initial closed structure, 1oel, is shown in cyan, the target open one, 1aon, in yellow, and its corresponding <a href="media/files/1aon.ccp4.gz">open map</a> in grey.
 The −o option is added to avoid overwriting previous results.</p>
 <table style="width: 400px;" border="0" cellspacing="2" cellpadding="0" align="center">
 <tbody>
 <tr>